JaxLUG/bylaws/README.md

 Regular meetings of the Board of Trustees shall be held immediately following the annual meeting of members each year and at such times thereafter as the Board of Trustees may fix.
 No notice of regular Trustees' meetings shall be required.

-Special meetings of the Board of Trustees shall be held at such times as called by the Chairman of the Board, the President of the foundation, or any two (2) Trustees.
+Special meetings of the Board of Trustees shall be held at such times as called by the Chairman of the Board, the President of the group, or any two (2) Trustees.
 Written notice of the time and place of special meetings of the Board of Trustees shall be given to each director by electronic mail at least two (2) days before the meeting.

 Notice of a meeting of the Board of Trustees need not be given to any director who signs a waiver of notice, either before or after the meeting.
 Attendance of a director at a meeting shall constitute a waiver of notice of such meeting and waiver of any and all objections to the place of the meeting, the time of the meeting, or the manner in which it has been called or conveyed, except when a director states, at the beginning of the meeting, any objection to the transaction of business because the meeting is not lawfully called or convened.